 - Helps heal internal and external bacterial infections in pond

-If ich is detected in your tank water, you should either treat it with a general ich treatment or remove the affected fish to another container filled with treated water from your main tank.
+If ich is detected in your tank water, you should treat it with a general ich treatment or remove the affected fish to another container filled with treated water from your main tank.

 - Contains one (1) API MELAFIX Freshwater Fish Bacterial Infection Remedy 16-Ounce...